Telespielstube/imagineer/README.md

 ```python
 rospy.Service('image_ack', ImageAck, lambda request : callback (request, ai_service))
 ```
 The prediction function sets the mode to evaluation for the trained and loaded model.
-The evaluation mode requires a trained model in advance.
-In order to use the ROS(3) sensor message image in the neural network properly it needs to be converted to PyTorch's Tensor format and normalized to the same values the trained model is.
+In order to use the ROS(3) sensor message image properly, it must be converted to PyTorch's Tensor format and normalized to the same values the trained model is.
 Now the image is passed to the trained model object and the neural network returns the vector of raw predictions that a classification model generates.
 Every prediction gets passed to the cpu, because the ```numpy``` module is not cuda compatible and the tensor vector need to be converted to a numpy vector to return the largest predicted probability of the digit in the image.
 The service callback function sends the predicted digit back to the controller node.
 </br>
 ### Graph
 An overview of the arrangement of all nodes in the application.